In the Philippines they have this expression: hala.

 And then I felt a little sad about not being in the Philippines.

-This beautiful dessert lived a full life of about 5 minutes before being devoured by me, Bjork, and Bjork’s friend Paul, while watching Zero Dark Thirty.
+This beautiful paleo strawberry rhubarb crisp lived a full life of about 5 minutes before being devoured by me, Bjork, and Bjork’s friend Paul, while watching Zero Dark Thirty.
 Totally appropriate girly dessert/superintense movie pairing.

 Know what?
 Two men unknowingly devouring a homemade paleo fruit crumble and loving it is mysteriously satisfying.
 I honestly wasn’t trying to trick anyone but I found myself smugly smiling from the kitchen and intentionally withholding the knowledge that this was “healthy”.
 Evil me.